rdiaz002/week_9_HoneyPots/README.md

 ## Unresolved Questions:
  N/A
 ## Resources
-- All recordings were done on [Ubuntu 14.04.4 LTS (Xenial Xerus)](http://releases.ubuntu.com/14.04/) with LICECap
+- All recordings were done on [Ubuntu 14.04.4 LTS (Xenial Xerus)](http://releases.ubuntu.com/14.04/) with LICEcap
 ## License

     Copyright [2018] [Ronuel Diaz]